 Capacity building and activities on bioenergy mapping.
 GBEP discussed about the role of mapping to collect relevant information for the measurement of the GBEP indicators and contributed to populate the IRENA Global Bioenergy Atlas.

 Bioenergy and Water.
 Since 2014 GBEP is working to identify and disseminate ways of integrating bioenergy systems into agriculture and forestry landscapes to improve sustainable management of water resources.
-A GBEP workshop took place in August 2015 back-to-back with the World Water Week to share examples of positive bioenergy and water relationship, as well as two regional webinars in 2016.
-Additional events are also in progress in 2016.
+A GBEP workshop in 2015 and two regional webinars in 2016 took place to share examples of positive bioenergy and water relationship.
+Additional events are also in progress in 2017.

+Discussions on capacity building and activities on biogas and advanced biofuels.

 Annex: The GBEP sustainability indicators for bioenergy